michaelbecker/freertos-addons/README.md

 After working with FreeRTOS for over 7 years now, I've decided to start adding features and implementations that I wish would have been there at the beginning.

 ## Current Features
++ C Add-on Wrappers
+  - A collection of C Add-on functionality for FreeRTOS.
+Right now they consist of
+  - Memory Pools: Fixed size memory allocation buffers.
+Using these elminates the possibility of memory fragmentation.
+There is overhead associated with these, so it's better if you are maximizing the size of each allocation.
+  - Reader / Writer Locks: These allow multiple threads to simultaneously access a shared resource all as readers.
+If something needs to change, then a Writer lock needs to be taken which will allow a singe thread to modify the shared resource.
+  - Workqueues: These allow you to queue "work" (i.e. a function) to a different thread.
+Useful if you have a lot of "one off" things that need to be done in different threads but they happen very asynchronous.
+  - In addition, to support these there are implemenations of standard optimized compter science singly linked lists, doubly linked circular lists, queues, and stacks.

 + C++ Wrappers [![Coverity Scan Build Status](https://scan.coverity.com/projects/9669/badge.svg)](https://scan.coverity.com/projects/michaelbecker-freertos-addons)
   - A collection of C++ wrappers encapsulating FreeRTOS functionality, allowing you to write your RTOS application in C++ while still using FreeRTOS.
 This wrapper layer does all the integration work for you.